 Our profitability depends primarily on increasing unit sales and operating leverage, as well as improving unit economics.
 We deploy an asset-light strategy that optimizes a combination of ownership and operation of assets by us with strategic third-party partnerships.
-Our hybrid approach also applies to the third-party value-added products we sell to customers, which enables us to generate additional revenue streams without taking on the risk associated with underwriting vehicle financing or protection products.
+Our hybrid approach also applies to the third-party value-added products we sell to customers, which currently enables us to generate additional revenue streams without taking on the risk associated with underwriting vehicle financing or protection products, however in the future may include proprietary finance products.
 As we scale, we expect to benefit from efficiencies and operating leverage across our business, including our marketing and technology investments, and our inventory procurement, logistics, reconditioning and sales processes.